-Page Rebalances

 The number of pages moved between disks in this tier to automatically load balance.

 Initial Allocations

-The number of 4-MB pages that are allocated as a result of host writes.
+The number of 4 MB pages that are allocated as a result of host writes.
 This number does not include pages allocated as a result of background tiering page movement.
 (Tiering moves pages from one tier to another, so one tier will see a page deallocated, while another tier will show pages allocated.
 These background moves are not considered initial allocations.)

 Unmaps

-The number of 4-MB pages that are automatically reclaimed and deallocated because they are empty (they contain only zeroes for data).
+The number of 4 MB pages that are automatically reclaimed and deallocated because they are empty (they contain only zeroes for data).

 RC Copies

-The number of 4-MB pages copied from spinning disks to SSD read cache (read flash cache).
+The number of 4 MB pages copied from spinning disks to SSD read cache (read flash cache).

 Zero-Pages Reclaimed

 The number of empty (zero-filled) pages that were reclaimed during this sample period.

 Sample Time

-The date and time, in the format <year>-<month>-<day> <hour>:<minutes>:<seconds>, when the data sample was taken.
+Date and time, in the format year-month-day hour:minutes:seconds , when the data sample was taken.

-Show live statistics for both pools.
+Examples Show live statistics for both pools.

 show pool-statistics

 Show historical statistics from a specified date and time range for pool A.

-show pool-statistics pools A historical time-range "start 2020-06-01 4:40 PM end 2020-06-01 5:00 PM" Show all samples of historical statistics for the Standard tier in pool A.
+show pool-statistics pools A historical time-range "start 2020-06-01 4:40 PM end 2020-06-01 5:00 PM"

+Show all samples of historical statistics for the Standard tier in pool A.

 show pool-statistics historical all pools A tier standard

-'''

-pool-statistics(live)

-resettable-statistics(live)

-tier-statistics(live)

-pool-summary(historical)

-pool-hist-statistics(historical)

-tier-summary(historical)

-tier-hist-statistics(historical)

-readcache-hist-statistics(historical)
+Basetypes pool-statistics (live)

+resettable-statistics (live)

+tier-statistics (live)

+pool-summary (historical)

+pool-hist-statistics (historical)

+tier-summary (historical)

+tier-hist-statistics (historical)

+readcache-hist-statistics (historical)

 status

-'''
+See also reset all-statistics

+reset pool-statistics

-reset all-statistics reset pool-statistics show pools
+show pools

+show ports

-Shows information about host ports in each controller.
+Description Shows information about host ports in each controller.

+Minimum role monitor

+Syntax show ports

 [detail]

+[port]